Yukkuricraft/yukkuricraft.net/content/pages/SurvivalGuide.md

 Made a friend here and want to visit their place on the other side of the map?
 Teleportation commands allow players to teleport to one another instantly anytime.

-#### A Better Chat

-Being social through text alone is hard, but we try to make it easier.
-Want to show some emotions?
-Our large pool of commands can undoubtedly help with that.
+To teleport to someone, simply type `/tpa <username>`.
+If you want to bring someone to you, you can type `/tpahere <username>` instead.

+#### Express Yourself

+Of course, simply typing in chat isn't always enough to express yourself.
+A good way to help express yourself to others is through emotes.
+Our large pool of commands provide a suite of expressions to help spice up your chatter.
 From pats to hugs and more, we probably have it.
-Note that for the comfort of everyone, we lock some actions behind higher ranks.
+Note that, for the comfort of everyone, we lock some actions like kissing or jumpscares behind higher ranks.

+Wish to be referred by something other than your username?
+Want it shortened?
-Not entirely happy with your username?
-Getting a nickname is super easy.
-Just notify one of our friendly staff members, and should it pass the approval phase, you can go around in style with your new nickname!
+At Noble rank, you can request a nickname.
+Just notify one of our friendly staff members and, should it pass the approval phase, you can go around in style with your new nickname!
+***Note: Touhou nicknames are subject to heavy scrutiny and will only be given to popular players who are closely associated with a character.***

 Need to do something?
 Dropped off?
 Set yourself to AFK to notify other players that you are not present.
+This command will also let the server know to ignore you when other players try to skip the night in survival.

 #### Simple Cross-Platform Communication